djkim9031-research/transformer/README.md

 shalt have assured tips of that
 That was your own colours
 He meets with weeds.
 I had got it not seem.
-Well, if in her l"
+Well, if in her l
 ```

 Could be better, but for the given compute resource sounds plausible 😅